srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/oper-group-cfg.md

 2. In addition to the paths, a user may configure arbitrary static [options](#options) that will parametrize a script.
 [script](#script)
 4. Whenever there is a state change for any of the monitored paths, Event Handler executes a script with a single argument - a JSON string that consists of:
-    - current value of the monitored paths
+    - the current value of the monitored paths
     - options provided by a user
     - persistent data if it was set by a script